nimwegenLab/cellstates/README.md

 Additional comments for selected parameters:
 * `INIT`: Cluster labels should be given in a simple text file separated by line breaks or as a binary .npy file.
 * `GENES`: list of gene names should be given in a simple text file separated by line breaks.
+* `CELLS`: list of cell names/barcodes should be given in a simple text file separated by line breaks.
+Multiple files can be given if there are multiple data files.
 * `THREADS`: Default is one core

 # Python module and interpretation of results